Prof-pengyin/.github/profile/README.md

 ![Header Image](https://cyberorigin.ai/icons/logo-home.svg)
 *Revolutionizing robotics and embodied AI through data-driven innovation and decentralized ecosystems.*

 I’m **Max Yin**, a professor at **City University of Hong Kong (CityU)** and an advisory member of **[CyberOrigin.AI](https://www.cyberorigin.ai/)**, a Singapore-based startup pushing the boundaries of general-purpose robotics and AI.
-With a background in **SLAM (Simultaneous Localization and Mapping)**, **computer vision**, and **Web3 technologies**, I lead cutting-edge research and industry collaborations to shape the future of **embodied intelligence**.
+With a background in **SLAM (Simultaneous Localization and Mapping)**, **computer vision**, and **Embodied AI technologies**, I lead cutting-edge research and industry collaborations to shape the future of **embodied intelligence**.
 My work bridges academia and industry, driving innovation in robotics through high-precision data collection, multi-modal AI models, and decentralized data ecosystems.

 🔬 **Research Interests**: Robotics, Embodied AI, Multi-Modal Data for Data Markets
 🌍 **Mission**: Empowering intelligent systems to perceive, reason, and act in the real world